DavidS/davids.github.io/_posts/2019-07-18-container-app-lifecycle.md

   Instances also need to be conscientious with their on-disk footprint: use shared base-images, collapse intermediate build layers, strip unused files, keep logfiles under control.

-# Why and how I think this could be successful
+# Why and how I think this can be successful

-Like I insinuate in the original tweet, I don't believe that the problems listed above can be fixed at the image or compose level of individual projects.
+I don't believe that the problems listed above can be fixed at the image or compose level of individual projects.
 Looking at the solutions our problems of the 90's, like autoconf/automake, Debian, debhelper, I can extrapolate some properties of successful solutions to this for the future:

 * usable by mere mortals. autoconf/automake is absolute balls if you ever need to look under the hood, but developers don't need to.
 Day-to-day usage is cargo-culting a few dependency statements in your config, and running `./configure`.
 This leads to my next point:
 * uniformity. providing a standardised interface buffers the day-to-day users from the nasty under-belly of hacks and work-arounds.
 See how `dh` has benefitted over the years from building on top of a common stable interface and has risen in popularity for many of the same reasons.